Nonac/PIMS/Report/System_design/README.md

 		}
 }
 ```
-However, we found that other than the 3 online elements subscribing to MQTT,
-the MQTT also subscribes itself.
-This means only a boolean is not enough.
-Thus, we intriduced the **"status"** field to distinguish
- from whom this message was published.
-It is an integer field which can deal
- with multiple situations, including whether a request is successful
- or where the message comes from.
+However, we found that other than the 3 online elements subscribing to MQTT, the MQTT also subscribes itself.
+This means only a Boolean is not enough.
+Thus, we introduced the **"status"** field to distinguish  from whom this message was published.
+It is an integer field which can deal  with multiple situations, including whether a request is successful  or where the message comes from.
  ```
 {
 	"data_type": "web_register",